llt1836/TE-HI-GCN/README.md

 Train the model of Transfer learning part that you need.

-load the Transfer learning part into the E-HI-GCN model
+Load the Transfer learning part into the E-HI-GCN model.

-Then, python train-ehiGCN
+Then, python train-ehiGCN.

 ## For ADNI Datasets：

-Using the code in the folder: ADNI
+Using the code in the folder: ADNI.

-Other operations are consistent with ASD
+Other operations are consistent with the ABIDE datasets.